aliartos/Auto-Click-to-Play-Audio-Chrome-Extension/README.md

 - 🔊 **Audio Monitoring**: Automatically detects when audio starts and stops playing on any tab
 - ⏱️ **Configurable Timeout**: Set custom silence duration (default: 3 seconds) before triggering the button click
-- � **Timing Randomization**: Add random variation to silence duration for more human-like behavior
+- 🎲 **Timing Randomization**: Add random variation to silence duration for more human-like behavior
-- �🎯 **Flexible Button Selection**: Target any button using CSS selectors (ID, class, or element selector)
+-  **Flexible Button Selection**: Target any button using CSS selectors (ID, class, or element selector)
 - 🔁 **Retry Mechanism**: Optionally retry clicking the button at regular intervals if audio doesn't resume
 - 🧪 **Test Mode**: Test your button selector before saving to ensure it works correctly
 - 📊 **Real-time Status**: View current audio status and extension configuration
-- 🌐 **All Tabs Support**: Works across all open tabs simultaneously
+- 🌐 **Tab Monitoring Options**: Monitor all tabs simultaneously or select a specific tab to monitor

 ## Installation